Higher Education PgCert

 Overview

-This course is primarily for new teachers to higher education who are seeking to obtain a recognised 60-credit initial teacher education award and Advanced HE’s Fellowship of the Higher Education Academy (FHEA).
-If you are an experienced teacher in higher education and are seeking a recognised teaching qualification, this course may also be suitable for you.
+This course is primarily for teachers who are new to higher education seeking to obtain a recognised 60-credit initial teacher education award and Advanced HE’s (FHEA).

-N.B.
-If you are involved in teaching health care professionals either in an academic or practice education setting then you should apply for the Postgraduate Certificate in Health Professional Education.
+If you are involved in teaching health care professionals either in an academic or practice education setting, then you should apply for the Postgraduate Certificate in Health Professional Education.

 You should have an Honours degree at 2:2 or above, or a professional equivalent.